snovakovic/wiggle/README.md

   });

   wiggle.off('mobile', function() {
-    console.log("function that will be executed if screen size is not mobile and every time screen size stops to be mobile");
+    console.log("function that will be executed if screen size is not mobile and every time screen size stops being mobile");
   });

   wiggle.queueOff('mobile', function() {
-    console.log("function that will be executed every time screen size stops to be mobile");
+    console.log("function that will be executed every time screen size stops being mobile");
   });

   if(wiggle.is('desktop')) {
     console.log("Current screen size is desktop");
   }

+  // Based on our screen definition we can have multiple screens active at the same time wiggle.is('desktop');
+  wiggle.is('custom-size'); // Based on screen definition both could be true.

   /*
    * In previous versions of wiggle there was .once function that would execute only once when we match screen size.